 From Signatory to Participant

 RA International became a Signatory to the United Nations Global Compact in 2008.
-In 2018, we stepped up our commitment to the Participant level, which means we are now even more actively engaged with the Compact and its Ten Principles.
-We take part in its online learning Academy Sessions and attend the meetings held by its various chapters in Nairobi, Dubai and New York.
-We are an especially active member of the UNGC Local Network Kenya, where our CSR Coordinator is based.
+In 2018, we deepened our commitment to the Participant level.
+This means we take part in the UNGC’s meetings, workshops and online learning Academy Sessions.
+We are an especially active member of the UNGC Local Network Kenya, where our Sustainability Coordinator is based.